monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 ## Building and Running Monkeytype

+- Run `npm run install-all` in the project root to install all dependencies.
+  - If you are on Windows, use `npm run install-windows`.
+  - If neither works, you will have to run `npm install` in root, frontend, and backend directories.
-Then, you are ready to build and run Monkeytype.
+  Now you are ready to build and run Monkeytype.

 If you are using Docker:

 - Frontend:
   ```